Sarathisme/google-webscraper/README.md

   1. The <b>master</b> branch is the GUI implementation of the webscraper
   2. The <b>cli</b> branch is the command line implementation of the webscraper
+  3. The <b>api</b> branch is the api implementation of the webscraper

 #### BeautifulSoup4 library is used for the web scraping purpose